Goingoverahill/GMDprivateServer/README.md

 Using this for cloud save encryption - https://github.com/defuse/php-encryption - (incl/lib/defuse-crypto.phar)

 Most of the stuff in generateHash.php has been figured out by pavlukivan and Italian APK Downloader, so credits to them

+I myself might somthing with this in the future, but so far idk.